lee2sman/everyday/README.md

 made during twitch tv stream for babycastles academy on april 19, 2020 during covid-19. improvisationally made live. "becoming landscape" - demo poemware.
 109
 BEGIN DAY 1 of ??.
 Finals Fantasy-Jake Elliott prompt's.
 Make a html branching game every day speculating on something happening nearby.
 Today: chicken house.
+110
+day 2 of ??. branching narrative of a woman and stink bug in new jersey.